Donetsk Oblast: Industry

-The Donetsk Oblast accounts for more than one half of the coal, finished steel, coke, cast iron and steel production in Ukraine.
+Donetsk Oblast accounts for more than one half of the coal, finished steel, coke, cast iron and steel production in Ukraine.
 Ferrous metallurgy, fuel industry and power industry are in demand in the structure of industry production.
 There are about 882 industry enterprises that are on independent balance, and 2,095 small industry enterprises in the oblast.

 The oblast has a developed transport infrastructure which includes the Donetsk railway (covers 40% of national transportation), the Mariupol Port, the Donetsk International Airport, passenger airports in Mariupol and Kramatorsk, and dense road systems.
-In the Donetsk Oblast two special economic zones have been created, Donetsk and Azov, which have a privileged tax regime.
+In Donetsk Oblast two special economic zones have been created, Donetsk and Azov, which have a privileged tax regime.

 Agriculture

 In 1999, the gross grain yield in the oblast was about 999.1 thousand tons, sugar beets – 27.1 thousand tons, sunflower seeds – 309.4 thousand tons, and potatoes – 380.2 thousand tons.
 Also, 134.2 thousand tons of meat, 494.3 thousand tons of milk and 646.4 million eggs have been produced.
 At the beginning of 1999 there were 2108 farms within the oblast.